-When seedlings die off at a very early stage in life, chances are it’s due to a fungus in the soil.
+When seedlings die off at an early stage in life, chances are it’s due to fungus.

 Seedlings collapse, lose their leaves, turn yellow and wither leaving a blackish-brown stem behind.
 The key is to avoid soggy soil.